HiSET Math Study Guide: Measurement & Geometry

 Congruence vs. Similarity

-- Congruent Figures: Same size and shape.
+- Congruent figures: Same size and shape.
 Created by translations, reflections, or rotations.

-- Similar Figures: Same shape, but different size.
+- Similar figures: Same shape, but different size.
 Created by dilations (sometimes with other transformations).

 The Pythagorean Theorem

-The Pythagorean Theorem states that in a right triangle, the sum of the squares of the two shorter sides (legs) equals the square of the longest side (hypotenuse):
+The Pythagorean theorem states that, in a right triangle, the sum of the squares of the two shorter sides (legs) equals the square of the longest side (hypotenuse):

 $a^2 + b^2 = c^2$